bcw222/chromium-website/site/developers/design-documents/omnibox-prefetch-for-default-search-engines/index.md

 - - /developers/design-documents
   - Design Documents
 page_name: omnibox-prefetch-for-default-search-engines
-title: Omnibox Prefetch for Default Search Engines
+title: Omnibox Prefetch and Prerender for Default Search Engines
 ---

-This doc provides a quick guideline and example of how to adapt an existing Chrome Default Search Engine (DSE) to prefetch likely suggestions.
+This doc provides a quick guideline and example of how to adapt an existing Chrome Default Search Engine (DSE) to prefetch and prerender likely suggestions.
 This doc also provides some key details for understanding how Chrome treats instructions to prefetch.

 # How to recommend prefetches